Please note that images above may contain product not included with purchase.

 Particle measurement is based on laser scattering technology.
 This technology, together with high-quality and long-lasting components, enables accurate measurements from the device’s first operation and throughout its lifetime of more than eight years.

 The on-board temperature sensor is rated for -25°C to 85°C or -13°F to 185°F and the humidity sensor is rated for 0 to 100% RH (non condensing).
-Powered by just 6 AA batteries and an operational lifetime of 300,000 wireless transmissions, a 10 years battery life can be expected depending on environmental conditions and the data transmission interval.
+Powered by just 6 AA batteries and a 3 years battery life can be expected depending on environmental conditions and the data transmission interval.
 An external power supply is supported by special request.

 With an open communication protocol, this IoT wireless Particulate Matter Sensor for Air Quality Monitoring can be integrated with just about any control system or gateway.
 Data can be transmitted to a PC, a Raspberry Pi, to Microsoft Azure® IoT, Amazon AWS, Losant, and MQTT servers or to local Arduino processors for special handling.
 Sensor parameters and wireless transmission settings can be changed using an open communication protocol providing maximum configurability depending on the intended application.